Richardinho/react-hero-app-with-routing/README.md

 A match object represents a match between the route's path and the current location.
 It contains useful data about this map such as the portion of the URL that is matched.

-The reason why an observable makes sense in this case is because the same route can be matched by succeeding locations.
+The reason why an Observable makes sense in this case is because the same route can be matched by succeeding locations.
-A navigation isn't necessarily always to another page: It may be to the same page but with different parameters.
+A navigation isn't necessarily always to another page; It may be to the same page but with different parameters.
 In this case, the route component would not be unmounted, and so the same component can handle multiple matches.

 For each match object, a new set of data is required to be fetched from the server.